bxbrenden/four-equations-puzzle/README.md

 ### Constraint Checking
 Equipped with a comprehensive list of possible solutions (and many erroneous ones), we now turn to solving the puzzle.
 To check if a given permutation solves the puzzle, the code uses Python assertions.
-An assertion is just a statement that, if true, does nothing and moves on.
+An assertion is just a statement that is either true or false.
+If it's true, Python does nothing and moves on to executing the next line of code.
-However, if an assertion proves to be false, it raises an error.
+However, if an assertion proves to be false, Python raises an error.
 This error is called an `AssertionError`.

-Here's a snippet that shows how to check if the difference of the first two elements equals the third element:
+Here's a snippet that uses an assertion to check if the difference of the first two elements equals the third element:
 ```
 def check_solution(p):
     """Given a list "p", return True if the first element